Pictorial and apictorial polygonal jigsaw puzzles from arbitrary number of crossing cuts: Puzzle properties

-which conforms well with our empirical results shown in Fig.~\ref{fig:emp_stats_B}.
-The second order Taylor approximation is
+which conforms well with the empirical results of the same measure as shown in Fig.~\ref{fig:emp_stats_B}.
+The second-order Taylor approximation {

-where the two second order terms are always comparable in size and tend to cancel each other to a diminishing sum, thus facilitating the approximation in Eq.~\ref{eq:expectation_approximation} as also exemplified in Fig.~\ref{fig:emp_stats_B}.
+} constitutes two second-order terms that turn out to cancel each other to a diminishing sum as the number of cuts increases, thus facilitating the approximation in Eq.~\ref{eq:expectation_approximation}.
+This also is exemplified empirically in Fig.~\ref{fig:emp_stats_B}.
+As mentioned in the introduction to this section, empirical results are evaluated on DB1, the circular puzzles dataset, described in Sec.~\ref{sec:data_synthesis}